 Tips for Decanting Food

 Decanting food isn't for everyone and that's okay!
-But for me personally, it's made a huge difference in how I keep my kitchen neat, organised and easy to manage.
-Being able to clearly see what I have at a glance not only makes everyday cooking simpler, but it also helps reduce waste and prevents food from getting lost or forgotten at the back of the cupboard.
+But for me personally, it's made a huge difference in how I keep my kitchen organised and easy to maintain.
+Being able to clearly see what I have at a glance not only makes every day cooking simpler, but it also helps reduce waste and prevents food from getting lost or forgotten at the back of the press.

-If you’re curious about trying it, here are some simple tips to help you get started!
+If you’re thinking about trying it, here are some simple tips to help you get started!

 1. Choose the Right Containers

 Start with good quality, clear, airtight containers.
 Clear containers allow you to instantly see what's inside without opening everything.
-Airtight lids help keep food fresh longer and protect against pests.
+You need the airtight lids to help keep food fresh longer.
+Glass jars, BPA-free plastic containers, or even upcycled jars from the supermarket all work well.
 You don’t have to spend a fortune, you can build your collection slowly.
-Glass jars, BPA-free plastic containers, or even upcycled jars from the supermarket all work well.

 2. Label Everything

-Labelling is essential, especially if you have many different types of sugars or flours, or you definitly do not want to mix up your salt from sugar!!
-Use a label maker, printed stickers, or even simple handwritten tags.
+Labelling is essential, especially if you have many different types of sugars or flours.
+Use a label maker, printed stickers, or even simple handwritten stickers.
 Make sure to include the name of the food and, if needed, the expiry date (especially for baking ingredients or nuts).

 Tip: I add labels to the bottom of my jar and add the expiry date that is on the packaging or if it is homemade, I add the date I made it.